LaunchCodeEducation/liftoff/src/modules/project/logging-java-apps.rst

    logging.level.org.hibernate.type=TRACE

    # Consuming REST apis via RestTemplate:
-   logging.level.org.springframework.web.client.RestTemplate = debug
+   logging.level.org.springframework.web.client.RestTemplate = DEBUG
-   logging.level.org.apache.http = debug
+   logging.level.org.apache.http = DEBUG

 .. note::

-   Some loggers also provide a ``FATAL`` level, but logback treats this the same as an ``ERROR``.
+   Some loggers also provide a ``FATAL`` level, but Logback treats this the same as an ``ERROR``.

 Adding a Logger